tlayach/Python/Python/03_exit.md

 >>> exit(0)
 ```

-You can also use the exit() function without any arguments to terminate the program with a status code of 0, which indicates successful termination.

 When the sys.exit(1) line is executed, the program will immediately terminate with a status code of 1.

 ```python